 Let's start planning.
 We're excited and you should be too.
 This is the African holiday of a lifetime and did we mention that it is guided?
 You'll have your own private safari converted vehicle and guide.
 Splendid.
 Contact a Travel Expert now for a custom quote.

 You will be met by your guide on arrival in Windhoek.
 Receive your travel package with map and extras.
-A friendly face, meet your guide.
+A friendly face, get to know your guide.
 He'll be with you for the duration of your holiday until in Maun.

-When you're there: City tour of Windhoek with your guide (if time permits depending on your arrival time).
+When you're there: Go on a city tour of Windhoek with your guide (if time permits depending on your arrival time).
 The remainder of the day can be spent getting some rest after the long haul flight or pop into town for some things you may need and want on your trip.
-Your guide will assist.
+Your guide will assist with whatever you need.
 Tonight head into town for a bite to eat at one of Windhoek’s many restaurants.
 Your guide can make a recommendation and reservation for you.
-Thanks guy.
-Swell.

 The Weinberg Windhoek